-Unit VI: Gender, Equity and Equality:
+Unit VI: Gender and School:

-- Equity and equality: meaning.
-Schooling of girls: Inequalities and resistances (issues of access, retention and exclusion). - Role of education, schools and peers in gender equalities. - Role of curriculum and textbooks in gender equalities. - Teacher as an agent of change in gender equalities i.
-Analysis of textual materials from the perspective of gender bias and stereotype ii.
-Preparation of project on critical analysis of recommendation of commissions and policies on capacity building and empowerment of girls and women, how these initiatives have helped in encouraging grassroot mobilisation of women, such as Mahila Samakhya programmes iii.
-Preparation of indicators on participation of boys and girls in heterogeneous schools -
+- Equity and Equality: meaning.
+Schooling of girls: Inequalities and resistances (issues of access, retention and exclusion). - Role of Education, schools and peers in gender equalities. - Role of curriculum and textbooks in gender equalities. - Teacher as an agent of change in gender Equalities.